smtp2go-oss/wordpress-plugin/README.txt

 Paid plans have access to very useful extra features such as Subaccounts, Email Archiving, Email Testing, and Dedicated IPs.

-Paid plans start at $10USD/month - check out our [pricing here] (https://www.smtp2go.com/pricing).
+Paid plans start at $10USD/month - check out our [pricing here](https://www.smtp2go.com/pricing).

 = Can you tell me about the compatibility of this plugin? = Sure can!
 We replace the default **wp_mail** so any plugin that makes use of this will be compatible.